mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 >
 ```

-The headers include metadata related to the answer of the HTTP request, eg. _content-type_ tells the type of the answer.
+The headers include metadata related to the answer of the HTTP request, e.g. _content-type_ tells the type of the answer.

 ```
 "content-type"=>["text/xml;charset=UTF-8"]